fhur/toto-bongo/README.md

 introduction
 ------------

-toto bongo is a git-powered, minimalist blog engine forked from toto.
-The engine weighs around ~300 sloc at its worse.
+toto-bongo is a git-powered, minimalist blog engine forked from toto.
 There is no toto client, at least for now; everything goes through git.

 blog in your app in 10 seconds
 ------------------

-Everything that can be done better with another tool should be, but one should not have too much pie to stay fit.
-In other words, toto does away with web frameworks or DSLs such as sinatra, and is built right on top of **rack**.
-There is no database or ORM either, we use plain text files.

-Toto was designed to be used with a reverse-proxy cache, such as [Varnish](http://varnish-cache.org).
+Toto-bongo was designed to be used with a reverse-proxy cache, such as [Varnish](http://varnish-cache.org).
 This makes it an ideal candidate for [heroku](http://heroku.com).

-Oh, and everything that can be done with git, _is_.

 how it works
 ------------